Code-SameerKhan/Employee-resignation-prediction/README.md

 # Determining important features

 * sklearn's Ensemble library lets us access Random Forest ML technique which helps in determining important features
-* with the help of Streamlit's button fuction, features can be showcased to the user.
+* with the help of Streamlit's button function, features can be showcased to the user.

 ![](visuals/features.png)